 Under the headings below, you will find guidance and forms to help comply with the RTCR requirements.

 Bacteriological Sample Siting Plans

-Existing bacteriological sample siting plans will comply with the new Federal rTCR requirements provided the plans:
+Existing bacteriological sample siting plans may comply with the new State RTCR requirements provided the plans:

 - Identify repeat sample locations for each routine sample location

 - Identify triggered source sampling needed to comply with the Groundwater Rule